awesomepan/blaze-modal/README.md

 blaze-modal
 =========================

+**Note: You'll probably just be happier using the Bootstrap3 modal js.
+This package almost is awesome, but has some critical layout issues that's currently preventing it from being useful.
+I'd remove it from Atmosphere if there were controls.
+But there are not.
+So.**

 Modal dialogs using the new Meteor Blaze rendering engine.

 So, after trying probably five or six libraries for creating overlays, I said to heck with it, I'm just going to write a native overlay template for Meteor.
 Dead simple, super easy to use, and works like charm.